sjn/introducing-se/docs.md

 ### 8. Learn more & share

-* Practice, learn and improve with a friendly community!
+* Practice, learn and im&sha;prove with a friendly community!
 * Find the SE com&shy;munity on [Discord](https://discord.gg/sKap3zM) and [elsewhere](https://streetepistemology.com/community).
-* SE videos, blogs, tutorials, books and other resources on [streetepistemology.com](https://streetepistemology.com/).
+* SE videos, blogs, tutorials, books and more on [streetepistemology.com](https://streetepistemology.com/).
-* Share your ex&shy;peri&shy;ences with the Street&nbsp;Epi&shy;ste&shy;mology community, so they may learn from you too.
+* Share your ex&shy;peri&shy;ences with the Street&nbsp;Epi&shy;ste&shy;mology community, so we can get better together.
 * …And when you meet someone that may benefit from SE, [share this site](#/8/2)!